 Medical Payments Coverage: Covers injury treatment costs for guests who get hurt on your property, or individuals you or your family members accidentally injure while away from home.
 This coverage kicks in regardless of who’s at fault.

 Water Back-Up Coverage: This will cover water back up into your home for broken pipes, not to be confused with flooding which would be water coming from the outside in, this covers water coming up from the pipes in the house.

 Identity Theft Coverage: This will help reimburse you for the cost of recovering from identity theft.
 Some carriers may provide an identity theft advisor who will help with creditors and bill collectors.

 Scheduled Personal Property Endorsement: Covers higher dollar items that would exceed the standard policy limits on your policy, such as jewelry, fine arts, and collectibles.

 Asking About Insurance Discounts

 An insurance policy premium can easily be cut in half with discount credits.
-So you’ll want to ask your agent about the available discount credits you may be eligible for.
-Discounts can come by way of monitored alarm for fire and burglary and windstorm inspection credits.
+So when buying homeowners insurance you’ll want to ask your agent about the available discount credits you may be eligible for.
+Discounts can come by way of monitored alarms for fire and burglary and windstorm inspection credits.

-In addition to knowing what you’re buying it’s equally important to know who you’re buying it from.
+In addition to knowing what you’re buying it’s equally important to know who you’re buying homeowners insurance from.
 Purchasing homeowners insurance through a carrier who is not financially stable or has bad claims practices is setting yourself up for disaster.
 The cheapest homeowners insurance policy isn’t always the best policy.

 About the Author